 - Two-oh!
 Four-oh!
 Etc. -The belayer lets the climber know how many meters of rope are left to use (twenty or thirty meters).

 - Belay off! – The belayer has taken the rope out of their device.
 They are no longer monitoring the climber.

 The climber has their own set of vocabulary to use throughout a climb:

-There may also be times when you find yourself around other climbing pairs who are within earshot.
+There may also be times when you find yourself around other climbing pairs within earshot.
 You and your partner should get into the habit of using your names along with your commands.
 That will keep any confusion with other climbing pairs out of the way.
-The other climbers around you will thank you for it (or not, but at least you don't look like a gumby).
+The other climbers around you will thank you for it (or not, but at least you don’t look like a Gumby).